The Best Time to Post on Instagram [Updated Aug. 2019] | More Likes & Follows!

 How Often Should You Post on Instagram?

-Posting regularly is necessary to grow your following and keep your messages in front of your audience.
+Posting on social media sites regularly is necessary to grow your following and keep your messages in front of your audience.
 If you want to keep your Instagram feed vibrant and engaging, you can follow the lead of major brands.
 Research has found that top-name companies post on Instagram an average of 1.5 times per day.

 What does this mean for you?
-Aim to post one to three times a day.
-And once you’ve established a posting cadence, it's critical to keep it up.
-Consider what would happen if you posted every day for several weeks, then quickly scaled back to one or two times per week.
-Your audience could lose interest and may see a drop in engagement.
+Aim for one to three Instagram posts each day.
+Remember that it's critical to keep up your posting cadence once you've established a rhythm.
+Consider what would happen if you posted three days per week and grew a following then scaled back to one or two times per week.
+Your audience would likely lose interest, and you'd see a sharp drop in engagement.

 Find the Best Time to Post on Instagram and Connect with Your Followers

-Each social media platform has different audience norms and engagement, so the best time to post on Instagram may not be the same as on Twitter or Facebook.
-Fortunately, you can use social media tools to help you understand and adapt to the nuances of your audiences across the varying channels to share content at the best times and extend your reach.
+Having an active social media presence is an important undertaking.
+But it can be hard to know how to stage your content across various social platforms so that you maximize the value of every tweet or post.
+Each social site has different audience norms and engagement, so you need to adapt to each one.
+The best time to post on Instagram may not be the same as on Twitter or Facebook, for example.
+Fortunately, you can use social media tools to help you understand the nuances of your audience, share content at the best times, and extend your social reach.

 You don’t have to stop there.
 Take your expertise to the next level by joining the community of more than one million experts who share qualified, authentic product recommendations and get to connect with hundreds of top brands, enjoying behind-the-scenes access and discounts up to 60% off.
 Learn more at ExpertVoice.com — and happy Instagramming!